SilkHeaded/WOWCAT/help/README.md

 # WHAT IS IT?
-WOWCAT is a batch file simular to command prompt
+SOLAR is a batch file simular to command prompt

 Created by SilkHeaded and being a small project,

-thanks for viewing WOWCAT
+thanks for viewing SOLAR

 # INFO
-WOWCAT is not an actual Windows, MacOS, or Linux software
+SOLAR is not an actual Windows, MacOS, or Linux software

-WOWCAT is not a virus, you may check the source code with [iamparanoid]
+SOLAR is not a virus, you may check the source code with [iamparanoid]

-WOWCAT may read files only for display and not tracking
+SOLAR may read files only for display and not tracking

-WOWCAT is in BETA, bugs may occur frequently so please don't insult me
+SOLAR is in BETA, bugs may occur frequently so please don't insult me

 Check this by using [help]

 You don't have to download this, it was made for fun

-WOWCAT currently only works for Windows 11
+SOLAR currently only works for Windows 11